 The FUSION-TEC Freeze alarm (Evaporator Coil Freeze Protection) uses the suction temperature sensor to alarm and manage operation when conditions are favorable for an evaporator coil freeze condition.
 Whenever the compressor is running, the system will constantly monitor the suction line temperature.
-If the suction line temperature falls below the freeze setpoint (33°F factory default) for a period of time exceeding freeze alarm delay time (180 seconds factory default), the system will alarm a freeze condition.
-Once a freeze condition is triggered, the system will stop the compressor operation and increase the blower speed to 80% in order to rapidly warm and thaw the evaporator coil.
-After a period of 5 minutes has elapsed, normal operation will continue.
+If the suction line temperature falls below the freeze setpoint (33°F factory default) for a period of time exceeding freeze alarm delay time (120 seconds factory default). the system will alarm a freeze condition.
+Once a freeze condition is triggered, the system will stop the compressor operation and increase the blower speed to the max allowable speed in order to rapidly warm and thaw the evaporator coil.
+After the evaporator temperature has warmed past a freezing temperature for a period of 5 minutes, normal operation will continue.